ouyi/ouyi.github.io/_posts/2017-06-02-jdbi-in-clause.md

 }
 {% endhighlight %}

-## The solution

 The reason, I guess, is that the array type is not equivalent to a table expression, which is conceptually a set.
 Furthermore, for the JDBI array binding to work, the parameter value to be bound needs to be of the type `java.sql.Array`.

+## The solutions

-Therefore, the following code works.
+Following the above discussions, it is easier to understand why the following code works.

 {% highlight java %}
 try (Handle handle = dbi.open()) {